The Best Hamburger Milk Buns

 This post is brought to you by Woolworths Gold

 The perfect hamburger is made up of a soft, fresh bun filled with a juicy, meaty patty made with quality beef and your favourite sauce and salad.
 Glossy topped, sesame seed sprinkled milk buns are perfect for the task as they have a soft texture from the method using "Tangzhong" or water roux.
-This allows the buns to be downy soft and stay fresh for longer.
+This allows the bread to be downy soft and stay fresh for longer.
 I paired these with Woolworths award winning Gold Angus Beef Burgers and Woolworths Gold Wagyu Beef Burgers, salad and sauce.

 Most of my conversation with friends revolves around food and I was talking to my friends Nick and Belinda about burgers.
 You may have already read about Nick, the single man on the prowl.
 Many viewers of the Wolf of Wall Street saw the movie as a cautionary tale warning of what can go wrong with too much money and power take influence on a group of people.
 Not my friend Nick.
 He saw it as a "how-to" guide on how to live life...